JOINT REPLACEMENT SURGERY

 We perform several surgeries involved with Arthroscopy.
 They are:

 Arthroscopic surgery, though easier to recover than open surgery, it still requires anesthetics and special equipment in the operation theatre or outpatient surgical room.
-A general, spinal, or local anesthesia is given as per the joint condition or the suspected problem.
+General, spinal, or local anesthesia is given as per the joint condition or the suspected problem.

 A tiny cut (about the size of a buttonhole) is incised to provide the route to the Arthroscope.
 Several other incisions may be made to see other parts of the joint or insert other instruments.